kmtos/lightHiggsAnalysis/README.md

 You will obtain a .root file named "RegionB_selection.root" that stores events after this selection sequence.
 In particular, this RegionBSkim.py gives you selection sequence of getting B region data defined as "isolated di-mu and non-isolated di-tau selection plus passing general selection sequence".

+###AMuTriggerAnalyzer and MuMuTauTauRecoAnalyzer

+Contains analyzers targeting for analyze di-muon behavior.

+##2 TauAnalyzer

-##2 In TauAnalyzer, we have plotting scripts that can give us correctly normalized plots of stack of all background.
+we have plotting scripts that can give us correctly normalized plots of stack of all background.
 How to use it is that you cd into src/GGHAA2Mu2TauAnalysis/TauAnalyzer/test

 and type into following command